A Generac Guardian Generator installed on a precast 3-inch concrete pad suitable for most Generac air-cooled generators.

 Made on Site

-The way a poured concrete foundation becomes a part of the existing soil makes it more stable and less likely to sink or move over time.
+A poured concrete foundation becomes a part of the existing soil and is more stable and less likely to sink or move over time.
 State and local building codes may include requirements for poured concrete pads, including pads for generators.
 Many communities require them for central air conditioning units and apply similar requirements for home standby generators.
 In some cases, steel rebar connects the pad to the building foundation.
+Large, liquid cooled generators require a poured pad, but some smaller models may use a precast concrete pad.

 The installer removes soil and compacts the excavation.
 A compacted sand and gravel base provide drainage and a stable surface for the concrete.
 Wooden sides staked in place create a frame or mold.
 The installer mixes the concrete and pours it into the frame.
 They smooth the top with a trowel and texture it.
 Some installers round the edges with an edging trowel.